aduffy70/LabNotes/_posts/2016/2016-09-22-New-tool-to-identify-miRNA-targets.md

 # Installation on crozier

   * installed dependent packages:
-    * tkinter, scikit-learn, and scipy from ubuntu repos
+    * tkinter and scipy from ubuntu repos
+    * installed scikit-learn (version 0.17.1) from pip - the old version 0.14 in the ubuntu repos doesn't work with TarPmiR (The program dies with a stack trace about cint having the wrong number of positional arguments)
     * numpy was already installed
     * installed viennaRNA from the viennaRNA developers' repository
   * The developers' setup script doesn't actually install TarPmiR, it just checks for the dependent packages and installs them if needed.